kmansoft/prefsx/README.md

 Two panel layout on tablets.

-If you have custom preference that used to subclass from DialogPreference and display a custom dialog, [this can be a bit annoying with Android X](https://stackoverflow.com/questions/52754655).
+If you have a custom preference that used to subclass from DialogPreference and display a custom dialog, [this can be a bit annoying with Android X](https://stackoverflow.com/questions/52754655).
 An easier way is provided by this library.